What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Understand AWS Lambda Privilege Escalation Risks

 Awareness of privilege escalation risks that might occur in the AWS Lambda functions must be ensured by the organizations.
-Hackers can attempt privilege escalation by abusing wrongly configured IAM roles that are exploited by malicious actors.
+Hackers can attempt privilege escalation by abusing wrongly configured IAM roles exploited by malicious actors.

 Recommended: What is Lambda Code Signing?